sdegroot/iamgroot-blog-archetype/content/post/singapore-the-city-of-diversity.md

 ## Deciding where to go

 It's strange, while writing this blog I am trying to remember why I started my journey in Singapore again...
-I think it was a rainy 30 december 2017 on my own couch, around midnight, when my friend Megan from Wales inspired me to stop procastrinating and just buy a damn ticket to New Zealand.
-Apparently I had been talking about New Zealand so much that everyone except me knew that this should be my first stop.
+I think it was a rainy 30 december 2017 on my own couch, around midnight, when my friend Megan inspired me to stop procastrinating and just buy a damn ticket to New Zealand.
+Apparently I had been talking about New Zealand so much that everyone, except me, knew that this should be my first stop.
 And well, when your friends tell you to do something, you do it right? ;-)

 The big problem with New Zealand however, is that it is so ridiculously far away.
 Direct flights from Amsterdam do not exist and if I recall correctly, the cheapest flight to New Zealand was about 500 euro (one-way) and took like 36 hours.
 This posed two problems for me.
 First, 500 euro is a lot of money.
-If you know what you are doing, you can almost live a month off 600 euro in South-East Asia.
-But more importantly, who in the world likes to travel 36 hours straight?
+If you know what you are doing, you can almost live a month off 500 euro in South-East Asia.
+But more importantly, who in the world likes to travel 36 hours continuously?
 Not me, that is for sure.

 So I decided to do a stay-over in a popular transit city-hub.
-It ended up being Singapore, with the reason being that I found the cheapest flights from Amsterdam to Singpore and from Singapore to Christchurch.
+It ended up being Singapore, with the reason being that the cheapest flights I found where from Amsterdam to Singpore.
 In total these two cost me a little more than the "direct" flight, but it presented a much more relaxed approach to getting to New Zealand.

 ## Arrival

 My flight to Singapore went by in a flash.
 I was quite lucky as I got a whole row of seats to myself.
 Well, unfortunately, this was only true for the flight to Helsinki.
-The part from Helsinki to Singapore wasn't that much worse though, because I got to share _three_ seats with only a really cool guy from Lithuania, called Šarūnas.
+The part from Helsinki to Singapore wasn't that much worse though, because I got to share _three_ seats with a really cool guy from Lithuania, called Šarūnas.
 So, again lots of legroom!

 ![Lots of legroom in the plane](/images/travelling/singapore/flight-legroom.jpg#floatright)